scidroid/jekyll-theme-chirpy/_posts/2021-01-17-learning-to-code-in-python.md

 **ATTENTION: DO NOT GO TO THE RESULT IF YOU HAVE NOT DONE THE EXERCISE, THE ONLY WAY TO LEARN IS TO PRACTICE.**

-If you want to see how to solve it, click on the reference next to this[^exerciseOne].
+If you want to see how to solve it, [click here](https://test.yohago.tech/posts/learning-to-code-in-python/#exercise-one).

 ## Data Types